 Acknowledgments.
-The authors wish to thank Ken Clarkson, Alon Efrat, and Sariel Har-Peled for useful discussions on this problem.
-In particular, Sariel's insistence that we use the Brönnimann-Goodrich technique (instead of the DC algorithm in the earlier version [20]) has finally led to the improved algorithm presented in this paper.
-The authors also wish to thank two anonymous referees for useful comments.
+The authors wish to thank Ken Clarkson and Sariel Har-Peled for useful discussions on this problem.
+In particular, Sariel's insistence that we use the Brönnimann-Goodrich technique (instead of the DC algorithm in the earlier version [17]) has finally led to the improved algorithm presented in this paper.